r3rastogi/Hola-Mundo/README.md

-# Hola-Mundo
+Hola, Mundo!

-A translation app that will take in a phrase in English and return how to say it in various other languages
+A translation app that will take in a phrase and return how to say it in various other languages